Al Ahli SC (Tripoli)

 The club's crest consists of a green and white background, with a torch placed on an outline of Libya.
 The torch is meant to signify independence for the nation, as it was achieved just months after the club was founded.
 The club's crest changed after it won its 10th Libyan Premier League title in 2000, with a star being placed on top.

+In the year 2000 Al Ahli Tripoli were involved in one of the world's most confusing seasons as they won the league title twice in one season.

 The club won the first national championship in the 1967–68 season, but then suffered a period of seven years until its next win in 1970–71.
 The club won two of the next three titles, and picked up the last before the cancellation of the league in 1977–78.
 The 1980s were a very dire period for the club, as their own failure, this meant that their rivals went into the 1990s with six titles to their own five.
 However, they reached the final of the African Cup Winners' Cup in 1984, where they withdrew from facing Al-Ahly Cairo, as the bad Libyan relationship with Egypt at that time meant that Libyan clubs were banned from facing Egyptian clubs.

 Foundation

 In the middle of the 20th century, Libya, a country still looking for its independence, started to found many sporting and youth clubs in a political move to unite the country and drive out the British forces.
 A group of youngsters from Tripoli decided to name their club Al Istiqlal, meaning Independence, but the British administration, uncomfortable with this name as it may have caused a revolt against their power, refused it.
-The club was therefore named Al-Ahly, meant as The People's, and chose the club's colours as green to signify independence, peace and hope for the country.
-The youngsters who put their names down for the first board meeting were:
+The club was therefore named Al-Ahl Tripoli, in literal translation it means "Family", but it is also understood as The People's, meaning it's a club for the people.
+The club's colours is green to signify independence, peace and hope for the country.
+The club was founded on 19 September 1950.